openziti/ziti/doc/003-local-deploy.md

 ## Run the Edge Router

 Edge SDKs will connect to the running edge router to connect to services.
+Leave the router process running in a terminal so you can monitor the log messages while you continue the tutorial in a new terminal.

 ```bash
 ziti-router run ./db/router01-config.yml